watzon/wsl-proxy/README.md

 Using the wsl-proxy `php.bat` file however, you can just replace the path to the executable with `C:\\Users\\myuser\\path\\to\\wsl-proxy\\php.bat`.
 Requests are now being routed to the linux version of PHP.

+**Pro tip:** If you clone this and add the cloned directory to your windows PATH you will be able to access any of the proxied commands through command prompt (even without the `.bat` extension)

 **Note:** This is an experiment currently and I can't guarentee it will work with everything, but please feel free to add files here.
 Let's turn this into a one-stop shop for wsl-proxy files.